 All suites have a private balcony or terrace, as well as beach or ocean views.
 Most are far larger than your average hotel room.
 Pueblo Bonito Emerald Bay also offers 24-hour in-suite service.

 All rooms are Wi-Fi accessible, but some rooms have better service than others.
 If you are planning on needing the internet, I suggest you request a room closer to the main building, where the signal is stronger–or ask if the router situation has improved for others.

 You can also learn a new skill in a cooking or bartending class, kick back with a game of Bingo, or get some exercise in a water aerobics class.
-If water aerobics isn’t your thing, the fitness center is open from 7:30 am – 9 pm, though it comes with an extra charge now eliminated for those who are on the all-inclusive plan.
+If water aerobics isn’t your thing, the large and well-equipped fitness center is open from 7:30 am – 9 pm, with an extra charge now eliminated for those who are on the all-inclusive plan.

 Are you a spa gal (or guy?)
 Book a massage at Armonia Spa during your vacation.
 At over 16,500 square feet, Pueblo Bonito Emerald Bay offers the largest day spa in Mazatlan.
 If you do decide to go for a spa treatment, remember to bring your bathing suit for the hot tub and multi-step circuit with steam rooms, cold water plunges, showers, and a relaxation lounge; or you can go in your birthday suit: each locker room has its own, same-sex sauna and hot tub.

 See more hotel reviews from Mazatlan, Mexico

-Hotel review and lower photos by San Francisco-based travel, food, and wine writer Nancy D. Brown.
-Top swimming pool photo courtesy of Deborah Grossman.
+Hotel review by San Francisco-based travel, food, and wine writer Nancy D. Brown.
 I was a guest of Mazatlán Hotel Association.
 Large photos and updates by Tim Leffel.